gvwilson/sdxpy/src/db/index.md

 5. Generate a new in-memory index.

-The implementation of these steps is mostly a matter of bookeeping:
+The implementation of these steps is mostly a matter of bookkeeping:
 {: .continue}

 [% inc file="cleanup.py" keep="cleanup" %]